sishenyuan/NDNC-Net/README.md

 # General info

 This Git repository contains python codes for implementing the NRNet model.
-The NRNet is a deep-learning approach which integrates the rotation dynamics model of the rotatable diametrically magnetized cylinder permanent magnet (RDPM) and is trained using synthetic data.
+The NDNC-Net is a deep-learning approach which integrates the rotation dynamics model of the rotatable diametrically magnetized cylinder permanent magnet (RDPM) and is trained using synthetic data.

 The mainly capability of the code is to accurately correct the rotational distortions in Optical Coherence Tomography (OCT) images which were sampled in the rat esophagus and the mouse colon.
 The current version includes the following models: